 In the RTAP section of the 5311 circular, FTA encourages states to pool funds with nearby states to support training activities or projects that would have a greater benefit for a wider target area.
 Types of activities that could be undertaken with pooled funds include regional workshops, training courses, technical assistance, and peer-to-peer activities.

 RTAP funds can be used for a variety of sanctioned activities and program components, including training, technical assistance, research and related support services.
 The purchase of equipment to support these is also allowed.
 The funds may also be used to cover a state’s membership in the Multi-State Technical Assistance Program (MTAP).
 See page IX-1 of the 5311 Circular (page 90 of the PDF).

 RTAP funds do NOT cover administrative expenses in relation to the program (you can use 5311 funds for this), and provision of food for training activities allowable by some state DOTs, is not by others (this is up to your state).
-Some state RTAP managers have found unique workarounds for providing food in states that don’t allow this expense.
-Ideas include charging a little more for registration and using that money to buy the food, or having a transit agency or other group provide the food.
+Transit agencies or other groups may provide food for training sessions for states that don't allow this expense.

 Organization of Federal Transit Programs

 RTAP managers should be familiar with a range of FTA circulars, Federal Register notices, and guidance, including the following: